GauthierE/interval-replacement/README.md

 ## Background

 In topological data analysis, the pipeline is the following:
+1. Geometric data
+2. Filtered simplicial complexes (obtained by a choice of filtration)
+3. Persistence module M (obtained by a choice of homology functor)
-Geometric data --[Filtration]--> Filtered simplicial complexes --[Homology]--> Persistence module M --[Algebraic descriptor]--> Algebraic signature of M --[Vectorization]--> Vector that can be used in machine learning tasks
+4. Algebraic signature of M (obtained by a choice of algebraic descriptor)
+5. Vector that can be used in machine learning tasks (obtained by a choice of vectorization)

 ## Overview